Nissan LEAF e+ joins world’s best-selling electric vehicle family

 One of the most eye-catching exterior elements of the new Nissan LEAF is the car’s sleek, streamlined silhouette, which maximizes aerodynamic efficiency.
 The car’s bold fascia features Nissan’s signature V-Motion grille with blue 3D mesh.
 The car’s streamlined profile gives it a sporty look, while the rear features a distinctive tail light design.

 The LEAF e+ carries over most of the LEAF’s design.
-Subtle clues to its e+ designation include a revised front fascia with blue highlights and an “e+” logo plate on the underside of the charge port lid.
+Subtle clues to its e+ designation include a revised front fascia with blue highlights and an “e+” logo on the Quick Charger cap.

 There will also be a rear trim level badge for U.S. and Canada which will be designated as S PLUS, SV PLUS and SL PLUS.